Unlock the Best Things to Do in Sedona: Top Hiking, Camping, and Hidden Gems

 No trip to Sedona is complete without seeing Cathedral Rock, one of the most famous landmarks in the area.
 Its towering red spires rise dramatically against the sky, creating a breathtaking sight, especially at sunrise and sunset.
 Whether you are here to hike, take photos, or soak in the views, this spot is an absolute must on your list of things to do in Sedona.

 The Cathedral Rock Trail is short but intense.
-It is only about 1.2 miles round trip and 652 in elevation.
+It is only about 1.2 miles round trip and 652 feet in elevation.
 But do not let the distance fool you.
 It is a steep climb that requires some scrambling over rocks.
 The effort is worth it, though.
 Once you reach the top, you will get panoramic views of Sedona’s red rock landscapes stretching for miles.
 The wind-carved rock formations and the peaceful silence at the summit make it an unforgettable experience.

 For those who do not like steep climbs, there are other ways to enjoy Cathedral Rock.
 Red Rock Crossing offers a stunning view of the formation reflected in the water.
 It is an excellent spot for a family picnic and an easy walk.
 Many visitors also come here for the energy vortex, as some believe the area holds an extraordinary spiritual power that enhances meditation and inner peace.